Beckford Priory

 Beckford Priory was a medieval house of Augustinian Canons, historically within Gloucestershire, presently in Worcestershire, England.
+It was dissolved in 1547 and laicized.
+The main building was converted as a residence in the 16th century as Beckford Hall and was rebuilt in the early 17th century.
+Currently divided into five dwellings, it served as a Roman Catholic college in the 20th century.

+History

 It was founded in Beckford in or shortly after 1128 as a dependency of the priory of Sainte-Barbe-en-Auge in Normandy.
 It was taken into the King's hand in 1414 as an alien priory and granted in 1462 to Eton College, but was re-granted by Edward IV to the collegiate church of Fotheringay.
 In 1547 the college was suppressed (although the church itself continued), and the site passed into lay ownership.
-A new house, known as Beckford Hall, was built in the 17th century on the former premises (of which only the crypt remains).
-The house was used in the 20th century as a Roman Catholic college.
+A new house, known as Beckford Hall, was built in the 16th century as the seat of the Wakeman family on the former premises (of which only the crypt remains).
+The house was used in the 20th century as a Roman Catholic college until 1975.
+It is a Grade II-listed building.

+Description

+The seven-bay, two-storeyed building is built from "coursed dressed limestone rubble and limestone ashlar with ashlar dressings".
+Behind the parapet is the multi-gabled roof with large ashlar chimney stacks behind the main ridge of the roof.
+The building has a cellar and an attic with seven gabled dormers with parapets and drip moulds; each two-light window has mullions.
+Skylights are set between each dormer.
+The three-light windows on the main floors have chamfered mullions, transoms and dripmoulds.